railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

  *Partner Info*

-If you check the box  *Warn customer* , you should define a page header and footer in that same tab for use in an email.
+If you check the box :guilabel:`Warn customer`, you should define a page header and footer in that same tab for use in an email.
 Open ERP then prepares an email that the user can send to the client each time that a task is completed.
 The contents of this email are based on details of the project task, and can be modified by the user before the email is sent.

 .. note:: Study of client satisfaction